AhmedAliOfficial/swift-sandbox/README.md

 ### Try out a sample

-Back in your Swift Package Catalog browser tab either navigate to the IBM-Swift/SwiftyJSON package, or just click here [SwiftyJSON](https://packagecatalog.com/package/IBM-Swift/SwiftyJSON)
+Back in your Swift Package Catalog browser tab, either navigate to the IBM-Swift/SwiftyJSON package or just click here [SwiftyJSON](https://packagecatalog.com/package/IBM-Swift/SwiftyJSON)

 You will notice that this particular package has a new button near the